Financial-Times/origami/README.md

 </div>
 ```

-To set the initially selected tab, add an `area-selected="true"` attribute to a tab element, otherwise the first tab will be selected.
+To set the initially selected tab, add an `aria-selected="true"` attribute to a tab element, otherwise the first tab will be selected automatically.

 ### Core experience

-Without the accompanying JavaScript, the tabs will receive no styling, and all tabpanels will remain visible.
+Without the accompanying JavaScript, the _tabs_ will receive no styling, and all _tabpanels_ will remain visible.
 It's recommended that the default styling is to have each of the _tabpanels_ displayed one below the other.

 A product may choose to hide the tabs by doing something like this: